 Corn tortillas are often stiff and they break when you try to roll them.
 There are many methods for softening them.
 The one I like best is to heat up a skillet and press each tortilla onto the hot surface for about 10 seconds per side.
 Then stack the warmed tortillas inside a clean dish towel.
 They’ll be nice and pliable when you roll them up.

 An easy way to make delicious chicken enchiladas even better is by adding lots of festive garnishes.
 I like mine with with sour cream, thinly sliced red onion, and a sprinkling of cilantro.
 You might also consider a sprinkling of chopped scallions, a dollop of plain yogurt, some guacamole or, for those who like extra heat, sliced jalapeños.

 Here’s the recipe for Chicken Enchiladas Verdes with Roasted Tomatillo Salsa.
-If you make this, I hope you’ll come back to leave a review and let me know how it turned out!Print
+If you make this, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Chicken Enchiladas Verdes with Roasted Tomatillo Salsa